 Clients MAY supply and Printers MUST accept the "requesting-user-uri" operation attribute (section 6.1.7) whenever the Printer accepts the "requesting-user-name" operation attribute [STD92].

 The Printer sets the "job-originating-user-uri" (section 6.4.1) or "notify-subscriber-user-uri" (section 6.7.2) attribute as applicable to the most authenticated URI that it can obtain from the authentication service over which the IPP operation was received.
+The Printer uses the "requesting-user-uri" operation attribute value supplied by the Client only if an authenticated URI is not available.

+All Operations: "client-info"

+Clients MAY supply and Printers MUST accept the "client-info" operation attribute (section 6.1.1).

-6.1.16.4.16.7.2The Printer uses the "requesting-user-uri" operation attribute value supplied by the Client only if an authenticated URI is not available.
+When the operation is a Job Creation Operation, The Printer sets the "job-originating-user-uri" (section 6.4.1) or "notify-subscriber-user-uri" (section 6.7.2) attribute as applicable to the most authenticated URI that it can obtain from the authentication service over which the IPP operation was received.
+The Printer uses the "requesting-user-uri" operation attribute value supplied by the Client only if an authenticated URI is not available.

 Get-Printer-Attributes Operation: "first-index" and "limit"